sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/adding-orders.md

 ### Order Dependenceies

 - **Notice Space Key**: If the Workflow holds dependencies based on Notices, then a daily plan date can be specified to which dependencies will be resolved.
 By default the current day is used.
-  - It is possible to specify past dates for wich a plan is not yet closed.
+  - past dates are accepted for wich a plan is opened.
-  - It is possible to specify future dates.
+  - future dates are accepted.

 ### Order Position

-A position can be specified if the Order should not start from the first node in the Workflow.
+If an Order should not start from the first node in the Workflow, then a position can be specified.

 - **Block Position**: For Workflows holding block instructions such as Try/Catch, ResourceLock, Fork/Join the related instruction can be selected.
 - **Start Position**: If no Start Position is specified, then the Order will start from the first node.